-AuPairCare has one of the longest traditions of bringing au pairs from Japan to the U.S., in part because our co-founder, Takeshi Yokota, hails from Japan.
+AuPairCare has one of the longest traditions of bringing Japanese au pairs to the U.S., in part because our co-founder, Takeshi Yokota, hails from Japan.
 Comprised of an archipelago in East Asia, Japan has a family-oriented culture rich with longstanding traditions in theater, literature, and design.
-Let's explore Japanese skills and attributes that may be important to you as a host family:
+Let's explore Japanese skills and attributes that may be important to you as a host family interested in our au pair Japan program.

 Country Facts: Japan has a population of 127,728,000 people.
 The city of Tokyo is the capital and one of the most populated metropolitan areas in the world.
 The official language is Japanese.

-Communication Style: Au pairs from Japan speak Japanese, and tend to be softer spoken and less likely to speak directly or offer to share about themselves, as boasting is looked down upon in Japanese culture.
+Communication Style: Japanese au pairs, and tend to be softer-spoken and less likely to speak directly or offer to share about themselves, as boasting is looked down upon in Japanese culture.
 Instead, politeness and patience are preferred, which may be demonstrated through conscientious and concerted interview communications.

 English: Young people in Japan often begin learning English in middle and high school, where the focus is on reading and writing for exams.
 Because Japan is linguistically homogenous, there are fewer opportunities to practice spoken English on a day-to-day basis.
 Hence, at first meeting, Japanese au pairs may be more confident in their written correspondence than in spoken English.

-Driving: Au pairs who grew up outside of larger metropolitan areas may have had more experience driving, and those within city limits will be familiar with heavy traffic.
-This is in part because Japan has an efficient and far reaching public transit system, and the cost to obtain a license often involves schooling fees upwards of $2,000.
-Au pairs from Japan are likely to be used to much smaller vehicles and may find American cars, trucks, and SUVs to be intimidating when they first start to drive in the US.
+Driving: Japanese au pairs who grew up outside of larger metropolitan areas may have had more experience driving, and those within city limits will be familiar with heavy traffic.
+This is in part because Japan has an efficient and far-reaching public transit system, and the cost to obtain a license often involves schooling fees upwards of $2,000.
+Japanese Au pairs are likely to be used to much smaller vehicles and may find American cars, trucks, and SUVs to be intimidating when they first start to drive in the US.